hannahsquier/hannahsquier.github.io/index.markdown

     - Your guide to exploring San Franciso and not missing out on both the Art and Bar Scenes
     - Won 🏆FIRST PLACE🏆 at the San Francisco Women's Hackathon for technical performance

-# Technologies I 💙
-*   Kafka
-*   Kubernetes
-*   Functional Java

-# Other places I appear on the internet
+# other places i appear on the internet
 * [goodreads](https://www.goodreads.com/user/show/29188428-hannah-squier)
 * [strava](https://www.strava.com/athletes/12546114)